Sciarrino, harmonics, Paganini, Mendelssohn, and the otherworldly

 — Do you prefer playing solo or as part of an ensemble?

 I love to play both solo and with others.
 I would not want to do just one or the other.
 Violinists are lucky to have some great solo repertoire but it’s been very interesting to me to further develop what the instrument can do and encompass expressively on its own.
 The thing about playing solo is that you are the one who has to deliver and speak for yourself.
 You have to do it, no one else can do it for you.
 I like that situation of responsibility and having to focus on what you want to say and how you can do that.
 On the other hand, I enjoy the dialogue of playing with other musicians, the reacting to each other, the spur-of-the-moment interplay as well as drawn-out discussions about the work we are doing together.
-I like to sometimes step back and listen to others and savor the sense of being one strand of a bigger thing.

 I feel it’s just as in life – it’s not even a metaphor, it’s the same thing.
 You need to be alone sometimes, to learn how to both support and critique yourself, how to express yourself and not rely on others.
 How to listen and think for yourself, not just accept what others around you are saying.
 On the other hand, you need to be feel part of the group and to understand your role in a larger context.
 How to have a discussion, how to embrace differences, how to cooperate in an agreed-upon structure.
-Interacting with a small group, a large crowd, or with one other person – it all teaches you a lot about yourself.
+Interacting with a small group, a crowd, or with one other person – it all teaches you a lot about yourself.
 It’s also just fun and enjoyable.

 — Was the violin a natural choice for you ?
 Did (do) you play other instruments ?